faragon/libsrt/README.md

 ===

 * Because of being implemented as a tree, it is slower than a hash-map, on average.
 However, in total execution time is not that bad, as because of allocation heuristics a lot of calls to the allocator are avoided.

-Distributed map (sdm\_t)
-===

-* Abstraction over sm\_t (st\_t): same types, same memory usage, same time complexity.
-* Operation: routing via hash table + N maps (sm\_t)
-* Horizontal scaling: cheap in-process clustering (e.g. lock-free multithreading on N submaps)
-* Use this instead of simpler map (sm\_t), if:
- * On-chip horizontal scaling: e.g. one thread taking care of one submap.
-E.g. sdm\_t of 8 sub-maps for 8 threads.
- * Intended unfair routing instead of "fair" hashing (distribute elements to all subtress at same pace), you can tune the routing hash for applying specific criteria so some elements go to smaller or bigger trees, for faster retrieval (e.g. range, length, priority, group, class, etc.).

-Distributed map specific disadvantages/limitations
-===

-* Limitations because of using N sm\_t elements:
- * Uses N + 1 memory regions, and not linear memory addressing.
- * Can not be allocated in the stack.
-If you need stack allocation, use the simpler map (sm\_t).
-* Global sort to vector and enumeration is not supported.
-For achieving that, user has to address individual to submaps.

 Test-covered platforms
 ===